 In October 2005, Sangamo entered into an exclusive commercial license with DAS.
 Under this agreement, Sangamo is providing DAS with access to its proprietary ZFP technology and the exclusive right to use the technology to modify the genomes or alter the nucleic acid or protein expression of plant cells, plants, or plant cell cultures.
 Sangamo has retained rights to use plants or plant-derived products to deliver ZFP transcription factors (ZFP TFs) or ZFP nucleases (ZFNs) into humans or animals for diagnostic, therapeutic or prophylactic purposes.
-The Company's agreement with DAS provided for an initial three-year research term.
+The Company's agreement with DAS provided for an initial three year research term.
 In June 2008, DAS exercised its option under the agreement to obtain a commercial license to sell products incorporating or derived from plant cells generated using the Company's ZFP technology, including agricultural crops, industrial products and plant-derived biopharmaceuticals.
-The exercise of the option triggered a one-time commercial license fee of \$6.0 million, payment of the remaining \$2.3 million of the previously agreed \$4.0 million in research milestones, development and commercialization milestone payments for each product, and royalties on sales of products.
+The exercise of the option triggered a one-time commercial license fee of \$6.0 million, payment of the remaining \$2.3 million of the previously agreed upon \$4.0 million in research milestones, development and commercialization milestone payments for each product, and royalties on sales of products.
 Furthermore, DAS has the right to sublicense Sangamo's ZFP technology to third parties for use in plant cells, plants, or plant cell cultures, and Sangamo will be entitled to 25% of any cash consideration received by DAS under such sublicenses.
 In December 2010, the Company amended its agreement with DAS to extend the period of reagent manufacturing services and research services through December 31, 2012.

-The agreement also provides for minimum sublicense fees each year due to Sangamo every October, provided the agreement is not terminated by DAS.
+The agreement with DAS also provides for minimum sublicense fees each year due to Sangamo every October, provided the agreement is not terminated by DAS.
 Annual fees range from \$250,000 to \$3.0 million and total \$25.3 million over 11 years.
 The Company does not have any performance obligations with respect to the sublicensing activities to be conducted by DAS.
 DAS has the right to terminate the agreement at any time; accordingly, the Company's actual sublicense fees over the term of the agreement could be lower than \$25.3 million.
 In addition, each party may terminate the agreement upon an uncured material breach of the agreement by the other party.
 In the event of any termination of the agreement, all rights to use the Company's ZFP technology will revert to Sangamo, and DAS will no longer be permitted to practice Sangamo's ZFP technology or to develop or, except in limited circumstances, commercialize any products derived from the Company's ZFP technology.

-Revenues under the agreement were \$3.0 million, \$4.7 million and \$4.5 million during 2013, 2012 and 2011, respectively.
-Related costs and expenses incurred under the agreement were \$0.4 million, \$0.6 million and \$0.9 million during 2013, 2012 and 2011, respectively.
+Revenues under the agreement with DAS were \$3.0 million, \$3.0 million and \$4.7 million during 2014, 2013 and 2012, respectively.
+Related costs and expenses incurred under the agreement with DAS were \$0.0 million, \$0.4 million and \$0.6 million during 2014, 2013 and 2012, respectively.